An operational continuum limit of quantum combs: cMPS key quantitites and gauge transformations

 Finally, in contrast to the discrete case, cMPS does not have a `mixed' canonical form in the sense of a simultaneous left and right orthogonal form.
 Since the transformation of $Q(t)$ involves a differential, these aforementioned global conditions cannot generically be satisfied locally at the same $t$.
 Instead, the \emph{central} canonical form of a cMPS carries its entanglement structure.
 This is given by matrix functions $\Lambda_Q(t),\Lambda_R(t),C(t)$, and $\frac{\dd C(t)}{\dd t}$ such that the left and right orthogonal matrices can be given by

 and where

-Finally, the central canonical matrices $Q_C(t)$ and $R_C(t)$ are related to the left and right orthogonal matrices via
+Finally, the central canonical matrices $Q^{(c)}(t)$ and $R^{(c)}(t)$ are related to the left and right orthogonal matrices via

-We call the matrix $C(t)$ the \emph{Schmidt map}, as it connects the left and right auxiliary spaces, and carries the singular values of the cPT at time $t$.
+We call the matrix $C(t)$ the \emph{Schmidt map}, as it connects the left and right auxiliary spaces.
+Explicitly, it is the coefficient matrix with respect to some orthogonal bases on $\mathsf{P}$ and $\mathsf{F}$, where these are the intervals $[0,t)$ and $(t,T]$, respectively:

 Note that $C(t)$ is not manifestly diagonal here, but can be chosen to be.
 In particular, there still exists a unitary freedom in which $g(t)\mapsto g(t)u(t)$ preserving the left orthogonality condition which can be used to pointwise diagonalise $r(t)$.
 However, this transformation can be cumbersome and introduce non-essential geometric and non-smooth structure.
 In this case, we have the additional transformation

 (which is the defining property of $U(t)$), giving